vince-lam/vince-lam.github.io/_pages/now.md

 ### 👶 Exploration / Trying Something New
 * Enjoy my first F1 race and see Robbie Williams live!
-* My partner and I have decided to Try Something New each week, with a different theme each week (movement, culture, touristy, live events, crafts, and fun).
-So far we've tried Aerial Acrobatics (movement) and partied at the SG River street festival (fun).
-Next we'll be seeing the sights whilst hearing about Singapore's history on a River Boat Cruise (touristy).
+* My partner and I have decided to **Try Something New** each week, with a different theme each week (movement, culture, touristy, live events, crafts, and fun).
+These past two weeks we've tried Aerial Acrobatics (movement) and partied at the SG River street festival (fun).
+Next, we'll be seeing the scenic sights whilst hearing about Singapore's history on a River Boat Cruise (touristy).
-* Continue
+* Continue to make friends and genuine connections in Singapore - living life serendipitously.

 ### 🏃‍♂️ Health
 * Climb 1-2x a week, I've currently climbed at 8 of Singapore's 41 climbing gyms.
 Still searching for the gym that I'll make my main base.
 * Join a running club around the Marina Bay Financial Centre.
+I've been burned too many times by the traffic lights!
 * Be more consistent on improving my mobility and flexibility.
 I'm enjoying stretching at a local studio but they only offer a few classes weekly.
 I'm going to try The Ready State app to supplement and help me make a routine of stretching.

 ### 📖 Reading